FIM4Science/OpenFIM/_sources/FIM_installation_and_settings.md

    and check out the configuration under `.pre-commit-config.yaml`.
 The `-n, --no-verify` flag of `git commit` can be used to deactivate pre-commit hooks temporarily.

-Then take a look into the `scripts` folder.

 ## Usage